 As the second-largest city in Slovenia, Maribor is reasonably well-connected to other major cities in the region.
 Due to its proximity to Austria, you can easily reach Maribor by train from Vienna or Graz and there are also numerous bus and train connections from Ljubljana.

 If you want to visit Maribor as a day trip from Ljubljana — which is very doable, though you may miss out on some things — you can easily do this independently via bus or train as it only takes about an hour to reach the city from the capital.

 Once you are in Maribor, it’s easiest to get around on foot.
-The city centre is incredibly compact and walkable and there aren’t too many hills that will tire you out.
+The city centre and old town of Maribor is incredibly compact and walkable and there aren’t too many hills that will tire you out.
 There are also numerous streetside cafes and wine bars that are sure to be inviting should you need to rest your feet from all of your exploring.